 The idea that roots are subject to separate faithfulness constraints first appears in McCarthy and Prince 1994b, though it also owes a debt to Lisa Selkirk's thinking on the morphosyntax-phonology interface (Selkirk and Shen 1990, Selkirk 1995).
-Key here is the idea that lexical categories are of central interest to phonology, whereas functional categories are the afterthought.
+Intuitively, phonology cares about lexical categories, whereas functional categories are the afterthought.
 In Selkirk's (1995) approach to clitics, for example, lexical categories (nouns, verbs, adjectives) are subject to various phonological requirements, whereas function words are parsed wherever the violable constraints will tolerate them.
 This theory embraces a direct reference to lexical categories, while not having a mechanism (nor needing one, arguably) for referring to affixes and function words in any way.

-Beckman's positional faithfulness theory is part of this trend.
-In this theory, prominent positions such as word beginnings, stressed syllables, and morphological roots are doubly protected: first, by generic non-positional faithfulness, and second, by special constraints that refer to these positions.
-For example, Beckman analyzes Xhosa (recall §3.2) as follows: the prohibition on clicks, INGRESSIVEVELARICAIRSTREAM (IVA), outranks generic faithfulness to that feature (IDENT-IVA), causing clicks to neutralize with regular stops in affixes.
+In Beckman's version of positional faithfulness theory, prominent positions such as word beginnings, stressed syllables, and morphological roots are doubly protected: first, by generic non-positional faithfulness, and second, by special constraints that refer to these positions.
+For example, Beckman analyzes Xhosa (recall §3.2) as follows: the prohibition on clicks, \IngressiveVelaricatream (IVA), outranks generic faithfulness to that feature (IDENT-IVA), causing clicks to neutralize with regular stops in affixes.
 But special positional faithfulness constraints preserve clicks in roots:

-(18) Ident-Root(IVA):
+(18) IDENT-ROOT(IVA):

-Let β be an output segment contained in a root, and α the input correspondent of β .
-If β is [γ IVA], then α must be [γ IVA].
+Let $\beta$ be an output segment contained in a root, and $\alpha$ the input correspondent of $\beta$ .
+If $\beta$ is [ $\gamma$ IVA], then $\alpha$ must be [ $\gamma$ IVA].